Do You Have What it Takes to Be a Freelance Programmer?

 Hawkins says he experienced real financial benefits when he built his career from the ground up.
 “The fact of the matter is that earning a good paycheck is a big draw to freelancing,” he says.
 Expertise in a niche area can compound earning potential.
 Generally speaking, the more specialized you are, the more earning potential you will have.

-The average salary range for computer programmers in 2015 was $60,250 to $103,570, according to the Bureau of Labor Statistics (BLS).* But keep in mind that in the freelance world, that range can vary by a much wider margin.
+But keep in mind that in the freelance world, that range can vary by a much wider margin.
 It’s up to you to set competitive pricing for your services, and many freelancers can demand a higher price if they offer special expertise.
 Maybe, like Hawkins, you will find that freelancing offers a bigger payoff than working for a company.

 For more good news, earnings and job opportunities in the tech industry are expected to continue growing as the industry does.
 Fortune Magazine recently reported that the average tech salary jumped more than 8 percent in 2015 and will continue increasing to keep up with the growth of the digital economy.